 Hidden facets are still visible in the facet search (see the Filter Facet section) in case you need it.
 Unhide hidden facets from there.

 Hidden facets are also hidden from auto-complete in the search bar, and dropdowns (such as measure, group-by) in analytics for the Log Explorer.
 However, hidden facets are still valid for search queries (in case you copy-paste a log-explorer link for instance).

 Hidden facets have no impact aside from the log explorer (for instance: live tail, monitors, or widget definitions in dashboards).

 Hiding facets is specific to your own troubleshooting context and does not impact your teammates’ view, unless you update a Saved View.
 Hidden facets is part of the context saved in a saved view.

-Facets are grouped into meaningful themes, to ease navigation in the facet list.
-Assigning or reassigning a group for a facet (see how to manage facets) is only a matter of display in the facet list, and has no impact on search and analytics capabilities.
+Facets are grouped into meaningful themes to ease navigation in the facet list.
+Assigning or reassigning a group for a facet only affects the display in the facet list and has no impact on search and analytics capabilities.